PeterMarshall29/book1/jupyternotebooks/char_and_string.md

 Type code here!
 ````
 Find out what happens when you:
-- Captialize the two letters and run the code again.
+- Capitalise the two letters and run the code again.
 - Make more changes to try to make senses of the output.
 - Try numbers instead - what is the sum of '1' and '1' anyway?
 - Check that at least its half as much as '2' and '2' still, right?